worthpointlabs/terratest/REFACTOR.md

 ### `log` package

 - Rename to `logger`.
 That way, we don't have to alias it as `terralog` all over our test code.
+- Change what the package does.
+Instead of creating a custom `*log.Logger` and passing it around, we are going to have a `Log` and `Logf` method you can call from anywhere.
+To use those methods, you have to pass them a `*testing.T`, which they will use to read out the test name.
+We already pass `*testing.T` to almost all of our test methods, so this reduces the number of arguments by one.

 ### `parallel` package